 A short drive from the hustle and bustle of the city, you will find the peaceful, rural town of Portola Valley.
 Flanked by gorgeous nature preserves and offering beautiful views, Portola Valley is perfect for Bay Area residents who want more space and serenity in their daily lives.

 Many residents of Portola Valley moved here for the small-town feel, abundant nature, and caring community.
 Though it has a rural atmosphere, the town is also on the cutting edge of environmentally friendly design.
-The centerpiece of that design is the Leed Certified Town Center and Library, which has won numerous awards.
+The centerpiece of that design is the LEED Certified Town Center and Library, which has won numerous awards.

-The small community feels attracts residents of all ages, from retired professionals to young families.
+The small community feel attracts residents of all ages, from retired professionals to young families.
 Though it feels tucked away, Portola Valley is the perfect balance of being close to work while still being surrounded by the beauty of Northern California, which makes it perfect for Bay Area professionals who want to take advantage of the great outdoors.

 Like the rest of the town, the shops and dining in Portola Valley are quaint and high-quality.
 Every store and restaurant brings a feeling of home and community, along with some of the highest quality goods in California.

-The most charming place to shop in Portola Valley is Ladera Shopping Center.
+The most charming place to shop in Portola Valley is Ladera Country Shopper.
 Here you’ll find Bianchini’s Market, a local family market that sources from the area and consistently gives back to the community.
 Peruse stationery, candles, jewelry, and more at Ladera Garden & Gifts.
 Down the road, you’ll find Robert’s Market, a grocery store with a specialty deli, wine, and spirits.
 Portola Valley Hardware is a staple of the community for homeowners.

 Portola Valley has few large events like some of the neighboring towns, but the smaller community feel of its gatherings is a huge draw for those who live here.

-At Portola Valley Farmers’ Market, shoppers can buy everything from artisanal bread and delicious pies to farm-fresh eggs and vegetables.
+At the weekly Portola Valley Farmers’ Market, shoppers can buy everything from artisanal bread and delicious pies to farm-fresh eggs and vegetables.
 Spring Down Equestrian Center holds horse shows as well as riding camps and programs.
 There are also numerous town-sponsored events, like the Star Party and the Summer Concert Series.

 With so much dedicated green space, it’s no surprise that Portola Valley is home to numerous hiking trails.
 Windy Hill and Alpine Trail are two favorite hikes.
 For cyclists, Portola Valley also has a pleasant 11.5-mile road best known as “The Loop.”
 Alpine Hills Swim and Tennis Club and Ladera Oaks Swim and Tennis Club provide family-friendly programs throughout the year.